grafana/plugin-tools/docusaurus/docs/advanced-configuration.md

 title: Advanced Configuration
 ---

-The plugin `.config/` directory holds the preferred configuration for the different tools used to develop, test, and build a Grafana plugin.
+The `.config/` directory holds the preferred configuration for the different tools used to develop, test, and build a Grafana plugin.
 Although you can make changes, we recommend against doing so.
 Instead, follow the guidance in this topic to customize your tooling configs.

 :::danger

-Customize the plugin tooling at your own risk.
-If you choose to extend the tooling configurations, then you may experience issues such as failure to compile or load in Grafana.
+Do not edit the `.config/` directory or extend the tooling configurations.
+If you attempt to do so, then you may experience issues such as failure to compile or load in Grafana.
+Instead of changing the files directly, follow the instructions in this topic to make advanced configurations.
 :::

 ## Extend the ESLint config